Dr Paul Reilly

 Before moving to Glasgow, I was employed at the University of Sheffield as Senior Lecturer in Social Media & Digital Society (October 2015-May 2022) and Lecturer in Media and Communication at the University of Leicester (November 2009- September 2015).
 At Sheffield, I held a number of leadership roles including Deputy Director for PGR Student Affairs in the Faculty of Social Sciences (October 2016-September 2018), Deputy Director of Learning and Teaching (August 2019-May 2022) and Ethics Coordinator (October 2018-September 2021) within the Information School.
 I was awarded the University of Leicester Teaching Fellowship in January 2014 in recognition of my contribution to the enhancement of teaching in the Department of Media and Communication through the development and promotion of digital media technologies.
 I also received the Leicester Students’ Union Superstar Award in May 2015 for my sensitivity to responding to student learning needs.

 I am a media and communication researcher with a specific interest in how social media are used to frame contentious political issues within divided societies.
 I have written two books on the role of the internet in conflict transformation in Northern Ireland (Framing the Troubles Online: Northern Irish Groups and Website Strategy and Digital Contention in a divided society: social media, parades and protest in Northern Ireland).
 My work has been published in a number of journals including European Journal of Communication, First Monday, Information, Communication & Society, Journalism, New Media & Society, and Policy & Internet.
 Recently completed research projects include a British Academy funded study of YouTube footage of the union flag protests in Northern Ireland, a study of how social media is used by first responders during crisis situations funded by the EU 7th Framework Programme for Research (FP7) and a Horizon 2020 funded study of how social media can be used to build community resilience against disasters.
-I am currently Vice-Chair of of the International Association for Media and Communication Research (IAMCR) Crisis, Security and Conflict Communication Working Group, and was previously Chair of the Media, Communication and Cultural Studies Association (MeCCSA) Policy Network and Researcher-in-Residence at the Doc Media CentreI was a regular contributor to the LSE Democratic Audit blog and have appeared on media outlets including BBC News Channel, BBC News Arabic, France 24, LBC News and Reuters.
-I have been an invited speaker at events organised by the Arts Marketing Association (East Midlands), Council of Europe Parliamentary Assembly Committee on Culture, Science, the European Police College (CEPOL), Political Studies Association, and the Royal United Services Institute.
+I was previously Vice-Chair of of the International Association for Media and Communication Research (IAMCR) Crisis, Security and Conflict Communication Working Group, Chair of the Media, Communication and Cultural Studies Association (MeCCSA) Policy Network and Researcher-in-Residence at the Doc Media CentreI was a regular contributor to the LSE Democratic Audit blog and have appeared on media outlets including BBC News Channel, BBC News Arabic, France 24, LBC News and Reuters.
+I have been an invited speaker at events organised by the Council of Europe Parliamentary Assembly Committee on Culture, Science, the European Police College (CEPOL), Political Studies Association, and the Royal United Services Institute.

 Research interests